Mike's 1993 Saturn SL2 - EV

 Conversion TimeAbout 7 months.

-Conversion Cost$10,000, including the cost of the car ($500 as it had a blown engine) May go higher if I have to purchase a new charger.
+Conversion Cost$11,000, including the cost of the car ($500 as it had a blown engine).

 Additional FeaturesI have added vacuum pump and reservoir to help with my cars power breaks.
 I've added an SMC ZES1 presure switch that has a top and bottom range.
 Setting it to 20" top and 15" bottom lets me press the brakes 3-4 times before the pump comes on.
-Also, insulated and move the pump to the trunk helping minimize the noise.
+Also, insulated and move the vacuum pump to the trunk helping minimize the noise.
 Its still the loudest part of the car so I'm looking for something quieter.
 I'm probably going to get a quieter one as soon as I can afford it.

 First drive was January 20th, 2008!!!